viktor-kindrat/portfolio/README.md

 # Portfolio (in development)

-This is the personal portfolio website of Viktor Kindrat.
-The website showcases some of Viktor's projects and provides information about his skills and experience.
+This is my personal portfolio website.
+The website showcases some of my projects and provides information about his skills and experience.

 ## Table of Contents